use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 satisfies the required storage trait bounds.
 In fact, we already witnessed this in the previous sections about the `Mapping`.

-Let's say you want a mapping where accessing a non-existant key should just return it's default value, akin to how mappings work in Solidity.
+Let's say you want a mapping where accessing a non-existent key should just return it's default value, akin to how mappings work in Solidity.
 Additionally, you want to know how many values there are in the mapping (its length).
 This could be implemented as a thin wrapper around the ink! `Mapping` as follows: